 His parents were Tefnut, known as the moisture goddess, and Shu, the god of sunlight, wind and air.
 Geb also had a twin sister, Nut, who was goddess of the sky.

 Geb and Nut produced four offspring – Seth, god of storms and disorder, and Osiris, Isis, and Nephthys.
 At times they were said to have a fifth child, Horus.

 According to the Heliopolitan Ennead system, Geb had an important place in the creation story.
 Some time after he and his sister were born, they began to have a relationship that was incestual.
 Their father, Shu, was not pleased with them and separated them.
 Shu held Nut up above his head in the sky, and kept Geb on the earth below him.

 In the space between them, Shu created and gave life to nature.1 Even though they were separated, the siblings still had four (or five) children together.
 Narratives between cities and regions may have differed from this, but many of them had the father Shu holding or supporting Nut and standing on top of Geb.

 As a result, Geb became very important to matters relating to the earth.
 It was said that earthquakes were the result of his laughter.
 Because of this relation to the earth, he became an important god in farming.

 Animals associated with him included geese, snakes, rabbits, bulls.
-Other symbols associated with him included plants such as grain or reeds.
+Other symbols that were affiliated with him included plants such as grain or reeds.

-There was not a major cult center associated with Geb, but the god did have a high number of appearances in hieroglyphics throughout Egyptian temples, tombs and pyramids.2
+There was not a major cult center associated with Geb, but the god did have a high number of appearances in hieroglyphics throughout Egyptian temples, tombs and pyramids.
+Heliopolis, located near Cairo, is one such place where Geb frequently appears.2